Sangun-myeon

-Sangun-myeon (Hangeul: 상운면, Hanja: 祥雲面) is a myeon or a township in Bonghwa county of North Gyeongsang province in South Korea.
+Sangun-myeon is a myeon or a township in Bonghwa county of North Gyeongsang province in South Korea.
 The total area of Sangun-myeon is 58.52 square kilometers, and, as of 2006, the population was 2,070 people.
 Sangun-myeon is further divided into eight ri, or small villages.

 Hanul-ri in Sangun-myeon is also the setting of the 2008 documentary film Old Partner, the highest grossing independent film in South Korea.